12 Signs of Generational Trauma You May Still Be Carrying

 • exclusion within the family system

-Even when later generations do not consciously know the original events, emotional and relational patterns may continue indirectly.
+Even when later generations know little about the original events, emotional and relational patterns may continue indirectly.

 The Family System Remembers

-Family Constellations observes that unresolved experiences often continue influencing later generations.
-Children absorb much more than spoken information.
+Family Constellations observes that unresolved experiences may continue influencing later generations through more than stories alone.

 • emotional tension